-By mutual agreement the LEA may surrender a bus to the state for disposition.
+Turn in to the state - By mutual agreement the LEA may surrender a bus to the state for disposition.
 DPI Transportation Services may opt to sell the vehicle or use it in another capacity in North Carolina.
-In return, Transportation Services will issue a "credit" to the LEA which may be redeemed for a bus in the future should a need arise for additional vehicles.
+In return, Transportation Services will issue a "credit" to the LEA to be redeemed for a bus in the future should a need arise for additional vehicles.
 Note: This does not necessarily entitle the LEA to a new vehicle immediately, but it guarantees a vehicle once a need is demonstrated.
-In order to receive a credit the bus must meet ALL the following criteria:
+No bus that has been designated as Status ESP (parked) for more than 8 years, or is older than the current model year being replaced, will be accepted by the State for credit purposes.